Advanced Topics

 This section describes several miscellaneous features in the Relationship Visualizer that can be used to create more elaborate graphs.

-# HTML Labels
+# HTML-like Labels

 Graphviz has a feature where if the value of a label attribute for nodes, edges, clusters, or graphs is given as an HTML string that is delimited by <...>, the label is interpreted as an HTML description.
 At their simplest, such labels can describe multiple lines of variously aligned text as provided by ordinary string labels.
 More generally, the label can specify a table like those provided by HTML, with different graphical attributes at each level.